Full-color three-loop three-point form factors in N=4 SYM: Simplifying the Integrand

 Below we take a three-loop integral from the $\operatorname{tr}(\phi^3)$ form factor as an example to illustrate this procedure.
 Consider a $9$-propagator topology $\Gamma_{9:9}$

-The explanation of the notation is: the subscript $r$ in $\Gamma_{r:i}$ refers to an $r$-propagator topology, and $i$ is a labelling (the enumeration for $9$-propagator topologies is the same as in Figure~\ref{fig:phi3tops}).
+For $\Gamma_{r:i}$, the subscript $r$ refers to an $r$-propagator topology, and $i$ is a labelling (the enumeration for $9$-propagator topologies is the same as in Figure~\ref{fig:phi3tops}).
 For example, $\Gamma_{9:9}$ is the ninth topology with 9 propagators.
 In Appendix~\ref{ap:integrand} we also use such a notation.

 We first introduce a basis of Lorentz products for topology $\Gamma_{9:9}$:

 where the first line gives the nine propagators of $\Gamma_{9:9}$, and the second line includes the irreducible numerators.
 Given this basis, we can divide the numerator of $\Gamma_{9:9} $ into two parts.
 One part consists only of irreducible numerators, which will be denoted as $\mathbb{N}(\Gamma_{9:9})$, or simply $\mathbb{N}_{9:9}$.
 The other part of the numerator is composed of terms proportional to propagators, and they lead to sub-topologies with less propagators and thus contribute to numerators $\mathbb{N}(\Gamma_{r \leq 8:i})$.
 For example, a numerator $\ell_c^2(\ell_a-q)^2$ can shrink a propagator and generate an 8-propagator sub-topology: